fyne-io/docs.fyne.io/extend/numerical-entry.md

 Now we need to make the entry accept only numbers.
 This can be done by overriding the `TypedRune(rune)` method that's part of the `fyne.Focusable` interface.
 This will allow us to intercept the standard handling of runes received from key presses and only pass through those that we want.
 Inside this method, we will use a conditional to check if the rune matches any of the numbers between zero and nine.
-If they do, we delegate it to the standard `TypedRune(rune)` method of the embeded entry.
+If they do, we delegate it to the standard `TypedRune(rune)` method of the embedded entry.
 If they do not, we just ignore the inputs.
 This implementation will only allow integers to be entered, but can easily be extended to check for other keys in the future if necessary.

 ```go